 One might say that women's fashions of the 1940s were dictated by Adolf Hitler.
 The German invasion of Poland in September 1939 set the tone for everything that happened in the next decade.
 And as fashion follows social trends and the events of the world economy, World War II necessitated changes in clothing styles and fashion design.

 Pearl Harbor was bombed on December 7, 1941, by which time Germany had invaded Norway, Denmark, Holland, Belgium, France, Yugoslavia, and Greece.
-The world was at war, and haute couture took a back seat to the privations of global conflict.
+The world was at war, and haute couture took a back seat to global conflict.

-It may be hard for young people today to visualize the impact of World War II on the day-to-day lives of women in America and much of the rest of the world.
+It may be hard for people today to visualize the impact of World War II on the day-to-day lives of women in America and much of the rest of the world.
 Without going too much into the suffering wrought by a world at war, suffice it to say that the war effected everything, even for those living in countries where the war was not actually fought.
 The whole world changed, and so did ladies' fashions!

-Every woman in the US knew enlisted men.
-The American military affected clothing styles in the US, and many women's garments took on a military look that underscored the significance of the war.
+The military affected clothing styles in the US and Europe, and many women's garments took on a military look that underscored the significance of the war.
 Women everywhere had to make do with less.

 In order to supply the war effort, fabric was rationed.
 Nylon and wool were both needed by the military and Japanese silk was banned in the USA after the attack on Pearl Harbor.
-Rayon, the new synthetic fabric developed in the 1930s became the material most often used for the creation of ladies' clothing during the War.
+Rayon, the new semisynthetic fabric made from wood pulp and other plant materials became the material most often used for the creation of ladies' clothing during the War.